jimcasey/home/docs/cloud-ide.md

 ## Impetus

 Earlier in the year my wife's laptop gave up the ghost.
-I set up a second user on my MacBook as a way to bridge our way to a fix or a replacement – a replacement that we never found a reason to find.
-I'd recently purchased an iPad Pro that was meeting most of my larger-device needs, and we could always pass the computer back and forth if need be.
-There is one glaring hole in this setup, however: writing software.
+I set up a second user on my MacBook as a way to bridge our way to a fix or a replacement – that we never got around to.
+I'd recently purchased an iPad Pro that meets most of my needs, and we pass the computer back and forth as needed.
+There was one hole in this setup, however: writing software.
 Getting heads down in a side project is not particularly conducive to sharing a computer.
 I have a work machine, of course, but for a host of reasons I prefer not to use company-provided hardware for personal use.

 This led me to a question: **Is there any reason why I couldn't develop software completely on the iPad?**